 Your newfound freedom means your health, wellbeing and sleep schedule often improve: you won’t be visiting doctors.
 Trust yourself.

 How To Start Working For Yourself

 1. Make your work as portable as possible.
 Travel with your smartphone, laptop, Go Pro or professional camera and create your marketing content on the road.
 If you have wi-fi, you essentially have a working office.
 When your work is internet based, you can pick up and take your work with you.
 Want to hit the surf or hike mountains in the morning and publish content in the afternoon?
 Do it – just make sure you have access to a decent internet connection at some point in the day.
-Make trades or buy shares when it is most strategic.
+Make trades or buy shares when it is most strategic – you could look into fractional shares too as an alternative way of investing in the stock market which could also make doing so more accessible.
 Monitor the stock market.
 Email companies and marketing managers offering collaboration and get involved in referral based sales and consulting.

 2. Stay in school as long as you can.
 Continually learn new things in your life and achieve new goals.
 Find out what you love, what you are good at, hone and diversify your talents and become known for your skills.
 Learn languages, photography, instruments, code, writing, car repair, fashion, communications, construction (or anything) and you now have a world of wealth at your fingertips to capitalize upon.
 Always keep learning and following your passions.
 When you excel at the things you love it becomes easier to market yourself as a teacher, guide, guru and expert in valuable fields.